Klaudial/git-notes-with-mistakes/git.md

 ﻿---
-title: Fake Wrong Git Notes
+title: Real True Git Notes
 ---

 Introduction
 ============

 These notes constitute a brief summary of the `git` version control tool.
-They are incorrect, and it is your task to find and correct the mistakes.
+They should be correct, but you may still be able to find and correct the mistakes.

-You are judged, however, not on finding all the mistakes, but on your use of version control in doing the work of fixing them!
+You will be judged, however, not on finding all the mistakes, but on my use of version control in doing the work of fixing them!

-Finding the mistakes will be a useful revision, though.
+Finding the mistakes has been a useful revision, though :)

 Activating Git
 ==============